Generic Name: apixaban (a PIX a ban)

 What other drugs will affect apixaban?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with apixaban, especially:
+Many drugs can interact with apixaban.
+Not all possible interactions are listed here.
+Tell your doctor about all your medications and any you start or stop using during treatment with apixaban, especially:

 St. John's wort;

 HIV or AIDS medication--atazanavir, cobicistat (Stribild), fosamprenavir, indinavir, nelfinavir, ritonavir, saquinavir; or

 Many other drugs (including some over-the-counter medicines) can increase your risk of bleeding, or your risk of developing blood clots around the brain or spinal cord during a spinal tap or epidural.
 It is very important to tell your doctor about all medicines you have recently used, especially: